-The convent of San Marco: The journey takes the via dal Convento di San Marco, where the figure of Machiavelli crosses that of Girolamo Savonarola, who was burned alive in Piazza Signoria in 1498, accused of heresy.
+The journey starts at Convento di San Marco, where the figure of Machiavelli crosses that of Girolamo Savonarola, who was burned alive in Piazza Signoria in 1498, accused of heresy.
 It was in fact Machiavelli who wrote in the same year a letter to the papal ambassador Ricciardo Becchi, in which he informed him of the actions of the monk and of his “prophecies.”
 From that moment, Savonarola did not prophesy anymore from the Duomo and moved to the convent of San Marco.
 Here, you can admire the depictions of Savonarola made by Brother Bartolomeo, the first austere and virulent, while in the second, Savonarola has the appearance of Saint Peter the Martyr, an oil on wood where the monk appears softened with a proud gaze.

-Il Tabernacolo delle Stinche - If the stops at Piazza della Signoria represent the most glorious years of Machiavelli’s life, il Tabernacolo delle Stincheinstead represents the most dark.
+If the stops at Piazza della Signoria represent the most glorious years of Machiavelli’s life, il Tabernacolo delle Stinche instead represents the most dark.
 It was here, just a few steps from the Bargello, where via Ghibellina crosses with via Isola delle Stinche, that the tabernacle represents a stop of the condemned to die that came from the prison’s namesake and in this religious symbol they could find comfort.
 In the prisons of Stinche, Machiavelli was also imprisoned after the sack of Prato that posed an end to the republican government and sanctified the return of the Medici.
 The writer was imprisoned with the accusation of conspiracy toward the government of the Lords of Florence.

 And thus concludes the tour dedicated to Machiavelli, which hopes to outline the path of this great Italian literary figure who also had a role in Florence in the middle of Europe, which at the time was the cultural capital with the most glorious and flourishing economy.
 From a vibrant city always moving forward, ambitious and powerful, its cultural influences still breathe today, through the signs left behind by its artists, writer, politicians.
 Those who have are watching from afar.
 Machiavelli was one of these.